Juggernaut102/tp/README.md

 - DAY:
   - Acceptable values: { Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday}
-  - Error message: “For DAY field, please input a day of the week ”
+  - Error message: “For DAY field, please input a day of the week”

 - TIME_START:
   - Acceptable values: a 4 digit integer (can be prefixed with 0s) whereby the first 2 digits are from 00 to 23 (inclusive); and the last 2 digits are from 00 to 59 (inclusive)